Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Herbs:

-• Cilantro, parsley, dill, mint, wild garlic leaves, basil (though basil prefers room temp—wrap loosely and leave on the counter)
+• essentially all green leafy herbs: Cilantro (aka coriander), parsley, dill, mint, wild garlic leaves, oregano (aka wild marjoram), and basil (though basil prefers room temp—so, wrap loosely and leave on the countertop)

 • Why?
 Herbs dry out fast in the fridge.
-Muslin keeps them hydrated without turning slimy.
+Muslin keeps them hydrated without turning slimy or wilted.

 • Root Vegetables: